 Local anesthesia numbs only the specific area being treated.
-The area is numbed with an injection, spray or ointment that only last for a short period of time.
+The area is numbed with an injection, spray or ointment that only lasts for a short period of time.
 Patients remain conscious during this type of anesthesia.
-For hip replacement, local anesthesia may be used to complement the main type of anesthesia that is used.
+This technique is reserved for minor procedures.
+For major surgery, such as hip or knee replacement, local anesthesia may be used to complement the main type of anesthesia that is used.